NextFloat/curtains_dev/README.md

 There are a few other tools targeting this problem, like [Invisiwind](https://github.com/radiantly/Invisiwind), which inspired me to do something similiar, add more functions and a simplistic GUI.
 To my suprise i found none with those features.

+# How to run / install
+Either user downloaded the portable executable here or download the repository, unpack it into a virtual environment and follow the instructions below.

+requirements for source to run:
+`flet==0.4.0
+Pillow==9.4.0
+psutil==5.9.4
+pyinjector==1.1.1
+pywin32==305
+mss=7.0.1´

 # How does it work?